Lmannumb/startup/notes.md

 ## React 2 Notes

 Goodness Gracious, I hate working with javascript.
 I was trying to fix a problem with react states for a solid 2 hour period, and when I came back after a break, the bug was gone, and I have not seen it since.

+## Webservice Notes

+Web design is definitely a work of the devil.